iveevi/ngf/README.md

 Some tips to consider if errors appear:

-- The STL format for meshes is most reliable; if the program complains from the meshio library, try again with a STL rather than an OBJ or etc.
+* The STL format for meshes is most reliable; if the program complains from the meshio library, try again with a STL rather than an OBJ or etc.
-- PyMeshLab is used for simplification and quadrangulation, but the execution is not always reliable.
+* PyMeshLab is used for simplification and quadrangulation, but the execution is not always reliable.
 For this reason we time out the quadrangulation process after a minute.
 If this happens, the target mesh is likely too large.

-# Rasterizer
+# Rasterization

 ![](resources/rasterizer.png)

+**Requirements:** Vulkan, GLFW, CMake, Mesh shaders[^1]

 Source code for the real-time rasterizer is provided in the `rasterizer` directory.
-The only dependencies for building the program are GLFW and Vulkan;
-the rest (ImGui and glm) are provided as submodules of this project.
+Make sure that the submodules have also been cloned.
 We rely on CMake to compile the program:

 ```
 cmake -B build .